Just like Cinderella needed to leave the ball, time is running out to contribute to the RRSP for the recent tax year.

 - If you have credit card bills that are due – a balance you can’t pay off this month or next – forget what the ads on TV tell you.
 I don’t think you should contribute to your RRSP.
 I think paying off your credit card may make more sense.

-- If you know for sure you will be a lower tax-bracket in retirement that your working years, an RRSP makes great sense.
+- If you know for sure you will be a lower tax-bracket in retirement that your working years then contributing to your RRSP makes great sense.

 - If you’re in a lower-to-moderate income bracket, say less than $40,000, I think the TFSA is better than the RRSP for a retirement vehicle.
 Forget the RRSP altogether.